deadpixi/mtm/README.rst

     even pretty old ones, without needing to install a new termcap entry.

 Size
-    mtm is less than 550 lines of C, including whitespace and comments.
+    mtm is 500 lines of C, including whitespace and comments.
-    If you include the terminal emulation layer (which is `available separately`_ as a library), the total number of lines doesn't break 1050.
+    If you include the terminal emulation layer (which is `available separately`_ as a library), the total number of lines is under a thousand.

 .. _`available separately`: https://github.com/deadpixi/libtmt